The Rangefinder Lenses

 Focus was by turning a toothed wheel on the side of the mount in the 10 o’clock position (looking from the front) and the connection to the rangefinder was by a pin that extended back into the camera body and moved in and out with the focus adjustment.
 This pin is located at the 1 o’clock position.

 The screw mount in the camera body has come to be called the Canon J Flange mount.
 Although close in size to the Leitz M-39 LTM it will not accept those lenses.

 The Nippon Kogaku lens in mounted in the focusing unit which will move it to and from the film plane to achieve proper focus.
 (Photo from pacificrimcamera.com)

 This Canon Hansa has its 50mm Nippon Kogaku lens removed from the focusing mount.
 You can see that it is a bayonet mount into the focusing unit.
 (Photo from canonrangefinder.org)

 This same arrangement was used on the Seiki Kogaku (Canon) Model S introduced in 1938.
-In 1939 the company introduced the Canon J. This camera the Nippon Kogaku lens screw directly into the J Flange.
+In 1939 the company introduced the Canon J. On this camera the Nippon Kogaku lens screwed directly into the J Flange.
 The patent problem was overcome by not having any rangefinder at all but rather just an optical finder and focus was by using the distance scale on the lens only.
 They did this again in 1941 with the Model JS and the Model J-II immediately after the war.